Rockin' Roosevelt concert proceeds help keep Arnold park open

-Councilman Phillip McKinley said they opened the park for Memorial Day weekend and plan to keep it open from 1 to 8 p.m.
+Councilman Philip McKinley said they opened the park for Memorial Day weekend and plan to keep it open from 1 to 8 p.m.
 Wednesdays through Sundays.
 The park will be closed Mondays and Tuesdays for maintenance.

 Arnold officials don't want to open the park without monitors because they believe the park will be vandalized if it's not supervised.

 “These kids aren't like we were,” said Mayor Larry Milito.
 “They don't respect property.”

 A few residents argued the city should try opening the park more often without monitors.

 “That thing is locked up better than Guantanamo Bay,” Larry Nicastro said.

 He suggested they leave the park open but lock the restrooms, which Milito said have especially been a target of misbehaving children who have broken urinals and clogged toilets.